the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-tips.md

 (cm-social-media-twitter-tips)=
 # Tips for Starting with X

-X (formerly Twitter) has 353 million monthly active users.
+X (formerly Twitter) has 393 million monthly active users as of September 2023 {cite:ps}`Hays2023twitter`.
 Unless you pay for X Premium you are limited to 280 characters and the style is more informal and chatty than other platforms like Linkedin.
 You can use links, photos and videos (max 2 minutes 20 secs) in similar ways to the other social media platforms.